decaprime/LeadAHorseToWater/README.md

 #### 🔒 `.horse whistle [horse=]` / `.horse warp [horse=]`

-Whistle trys to brings the horse to you, warp teleports you to the horse.
+Whistle tries to brings the horse to you, warp teleports you to the horse.

 #### 🔒 `.horse speed [horse=] (speed)`
 #### 🔒 `.horse acceleration [horse=] (acceleration)`